 6) Carlos Sainz Jr., 86%

-After a bruising year at Renault, Sainz found a new home at a rejuvenated McLaren, and slotted into the team leader role superbly.
+After a bruising year at Renault, Sainz found a new home at a rejuvenated McLaren.
+He slotted into the team leader role superbly.
 Twice he charged through from the back of the field, with his drive in Brazil earning him his first podium, and McLaren’s first in 5 years.
-Sainz’s 2019 ranking has only increased with time, and any driver that can double the points total of someone as talented as Norris (even considering the fact that Norris was a rookie) is clearly delivering at a top level.
+Sainz’s 2019 ranking has only increased with time.
+Any driver that can double the points total of someone as talented as Norris is clearly delivering at a top level.
+(This is even considering the fact that Norris was a rookie at the time.)

 5) Daniel Ricciardo, 87%